Showing 13–24 of 25 results

 Trivia: Tommy Johnson walks into a lounge where his friend Rod is playing Grand Theft Auto: Vice City (2002).
 This game was made by Rockstar Games, who are also credited as being Executive Producers for the movie.
 Also, Danny Dyer who plays Tommy Johnson in Football Factory was the voice of Kent Paul in Vice City.

-Francis Ford Coppola’s multi Oscar winning masterpiece “The Godfather” is THE GREATEST FILM EVER MADE.
-Re-released in 2022 for its 5oth Anniversary, renowned artist Paul Shipper was commissioned to create a new poster for the event.
-Shipper’s artwork is superb with an incredible cast montage poster, with as you would expect Brando & Pacino taking centre stage.
-This British one-sheet displays to excellent effect and is an outstanding movie poster for a film, that is a phenomenon.
+Francis Ford Coppola’s multi Oscar winning masterpiece “The Godfather” is THE GREATEST FILM EVER MADE with this limited edition art print by the artist Paul Mann, the best ever poster produced for this crime classic.
+Mann’s artwork and use of colour is breath taking, and this needs to be seen in person to fully appreciate the quality.
+Printed onto Platinum Etching Paper with a giclee finish it appears painted.
+A private commission with a print run of only 150 this has been hand-numbered #23.
+This example displays to excellent effect and is an outstanding example of an alternative movie poster for a film, that is a phenomenon.
 An exquisite Mafia epic with outstanding performances, Coppola got everything right, creating a cinematic event with an immeasurable influence on everyday culture and life.

 Trivia: The smack that Vito gives Johnny Fontane was not in the script.
 Marlon Brando improvised the smack and Al Martino‘s confused reaction was real.
 According to James Caan, “Martino didn’t know whether to laugh or cry.”